How Foreclosure Sales Affect Home Values

 In other neighborhoods, a foreclosed home might be boarded and plastered with large signs advertising it as a bank-owned or REO property.
 Some foreclosed homes remain abandoned for years.
 The weeds grow high enough to cover sidewalks, pranksters throw rocks through second-floor windows, and the home becomes an eyesore for the neighborhood.

 Signs of foreclosures can leave neighbors wondering about the value of their homes.
-Owners of surrounding homes are concerned that a foreclosure might affect property values, and rightly so.
+Owners of surrounding homes are concerned that a foreclosure might affect property values.

 Appraisals Include Homes Like Yours, Plus Foreclosures